-Two Chicago administrative externs are selected to work at ASDA’s central office, becoming directly involved in many aspects of the association including marketing, communications, operations, membership and meetings.
+Two Chicago administrative externs are selected to work at ASDA’s central office, becoming directly involved in many aspects of the association including marketing, communications, operations and membership.
 Externs spend time in each department of the central office and have specific responsibilities including the completion of projects assigned by ASDA staff.
+Externs meet with representatives of the ADA and other dental organizations to learn about organized dentistry.
 For a more in-depth look at the Chicago externship, read this August 2012 ASDA News article "ASDA externs learn all about organized dentistry in the windy city."

 Chicago Extern Duties

-Two Washington National Health Policy externs are selected to work in the Washington, D.C. office of the ADA, becoming directly involved in the legislative process through congressional lobbying, contact with health policy experts and extensive research and position development.
+Two Washington, D.C.
+ADPAC externs are selected to work in the Washington, D.C. office of the ADA, becoming directly involved in the legislative process through congressional lobbying, contact with health policy experts and extensive research and position development.
 Externs have specific responsibilities including the completion of projects assigned by the ADA staff.
 Externs are also expected to identify projects to meet the needs and interests of dental students and to develop and propose association policy, or policy revision, as needed.